Failed to load 160×600

 Confirmed Gameplay Mechanics

-Rockstar has not released a dedicated gameplay trailer as of mid-2026, but between official Amazon product listings, press release details, and well-sourced analysis of both trailers, a clear picture of how GTA 6 plays is emerging.
+Rockstar has not released a dedicated gameplay trailer as of mid-2026, but between official Amazon product listings, press release details, and well-sourced analysis of both trailers, a clear picture of the GTA 6 gameplay features details is emerging — covering combat, the living world, character switching, and the tech powering it all.

 Combat and Weapons